-Computer MonitorsFor the uninitiated, choosing the right computer monitor can be a complicated process with hundreds of different variables to consider.
-Whether you need a basic PC monitor for everyday use or an ultra HD 4K monitor for crisp gaming performance, you’ll find a huge range of monitors online at PC Case Gear.
+Computer Monitors: How to choose the right displayFor the uninitiated, choosing the right computer monitor can be a complicated process - with hundreds of different variables to consider.
+Whether you need a basic PC monitor for everyday use or an ultra HD 4K monitor for crisp visuals, you’ll find a huge range of monitors available from PC Case Gear.

-To help you find the best computer monitor for your needs, we’ve put together a buying guide that explains the most important features to look for based on what you’ll typically be using the monitor for;
+To help you find the best computer monitor for your needs, we’ve put together this handy buyer’s guide, which explains the most important features to look for, based on, what you’ll typically be using the monitor for.